Voltstro/Pootis-Bot/README.md

 * This is the first piece of software that I have publicly release, there are bound to be mistakes and pieces of code that aren't "professional" or whatever
 * The name 'Pootis-Bot' was suggested by my friend.
 Yes, I know what game it is from
-* The robot heavy icon is Valves
+* The robot Heavy icon is Valves
-* Thanks for Discord for being a general good chatting service
+* Thanks for Discord for generaly being awesome